Orkney Fudge Chocolate Brownies

 2. Break the eggs and whisk them.
 Then add the eggs to the slightly cooled chocolate and fudge mix.
 It’s important to wait until the mixture is cool before adding the eggs or they will separate.

 3. Now add the caster sugar and vanilla essence.
 Beat everything together with a wooden spoon till glossy.

 4. Sieve the flour into the pan and fold the flour through the mix carefully, ensuring that the flour is fully incorporated.
 It is important to sieve the flour to prevent any lumps of flour forming!

 5. Pre-heat the oven at 160°c.
-Grease a baking tin with the remaining butter and line with a piece of greaseproof paper.
+Grease a baking tin with a little butter and line with a piece of greaseproof paper.

-7. Grate the remaining 50g of Orkney Fudge on top of the brownie mix.
+7. Grate the remaining 100g of Orkney Fudge on top of the brownie mix.
 As this sticks together we’d recommend using a fork to spread it evenly.

 8. Bake the brownie in the centre of the oven for 25 minutes, until the brownie has coloured and is firm around the edges.
 The centre should still have a wobble.

 9. Take the brownie out of the oven, lay a clean tea cloth over the brownie and allow to cool completely in the tin.
 It essential to not over bake the brownies; the brownie will finish baking in the tray whilst cooling, producing a soft brownie with an Orkney Fudge crust!

 10. Once cooled remove from the tin, take away the greaseproof paper and cut into equal size pieces.
 Enjoy!

 Chef from Aberdeen who considers himself very lucky to live and work in the beautiful Orkney islands.
 When on leave from the ship, George enjoys cooking for family and friends and hanging out with his wonderful daughter, Eva.